Phil Nevin: Professional career

-Draft
+Draft and minor leagues

 The Houston Astros chose Nevin with the first overall pick in the 1992 Major League Baseball draft.
 Hal Newhouser, a scout for the Astros, had evaluated Derek Jeter extensively prior to the draft.
 Convinced that Jeter would anchor a winning team, Newhouser lobbied team management to select Jeter, and quit in protest over the Astros' decision to take Nevin instead.
 The Astros believed that Jeter would insist on a signing bonus of at least $1 million to forgo his college scholarship for a professional contract.
 Signing bonuses given to the best player in the draft were increasing rapidly.
 Todd Van Poppel, regarded by many at the time as the best player of the 1990 MLB draft, signed for $1.2 million, while the 1991 MLB draft's first pick, Brien Taylor, signed for $1.55 million after insisting he would otherwise enroll in college.
 Meanwhile, the Astros were unable to sign their first-round draft pick in 1991, John Burke, who insisted on a bonus of $500,000 as the sixth overall selection.
 Consequently, the Astros passed on Jeter in the draft.

 Bill Wood, the Astros' general manager, said the team believed Nevin was close to a major-league level and would require little development in minor league baseball.
 As evidence for this, the Astros pointed to Nevin's training with the wooden bats used in professional baseball in an effort to prepare himself for the transition from metal bats.
 The Astros believed he would be a solid power hitter and have a strong work ethic.
 Nevin also did not intend to seek a signing bonus approaching those received by Van Poppel and Taylor.
 The Astros decided to employ Nevin as a third baseman.
 Not wanting to draw out his contract negotiations, Nevin signed with Houston in June, receiving a $700,000 bonus.